 Morpheus was a working LGD for many years before his herd was dispersed.
 We are absolutely thrilled to have him back as a purebred Pyr stud.

-Junebug is a very special dog to us.
+Junebug is the queen of the farm and a very special dog to us.
 She is 1/4 Anatolian Shepard and three of her grandparents are Rosasharn stock; Rosasharn's Claire d'Lune , Rosasharn Ahu , and Rosasharn's Cu Chulainn .
-She delivered her first litter in 2015.
+She has a very strong personality and needs to know what is happening all the time.
+She delivered her first litter in 2015 and continues to be an excellent LGD, mother to her pups, and midwife to our does.

 Goldie may be 7/8 Great Pyr, but his personality is all Anatolian Shepard.
 He is happiest out in the large pasture with his flock and tends to be quite shy (but friendly) around people.